jewel/clearskies/protocol/directory.md

 Software may support the ability to only sync a single subdirectory.
 This does not require peer cooperation or knowledge.

-The database records for the non-synced files should be added to the local database (so that they are not resent upon every reconnection), but not propagated to other peers.

 Partial Copy
 ------------